The official blog of the Lung Institute.

 - Top with remaining cilantro and scallions.
 Serve with salsa on the side.

 Now, you’re ready to entertain and host your Derby party, and we hope that you find enjoying the Kentucky Derby with COPD is easier with these simple ideas.
 While COPD and other chronic lung diseases are challenging to live with, socializing and spending time with your friends and family is important to your overall quality of life.
-The Lung Institute is here to help you regain your quality of life, and we are happy to answer your questions about stem cell treatment options.
+The Lung Institute is here to help you regain your quality of life, and we are happy to answer your questions about cellular therapy options.
 Feel free to contact us at (800) 729-3065 to learn more.